 In order to investigate crimes related to specific military or security duties of members of the Army, Gendarmerie, Police and the Guardian Corps of the Islamic Revolution, military courts are set up in accordance with the law to perform this function .
 However, the common crimes committed by the same members, or the crimes committed by them in their function of administration of justice, are judged by ordinary courts.
 The military courts and the related prosecutors are an integral part of the country's judicial system and as such are subject to the regulations concerning this system.

-The Administrative Court is established, under the control of the President of the Judicial Authority, for the purpose of investigating and ruling on complaints and protests of the people against government officials, members, structures or regulations, and to ascertain the related rights and administer justice .
+The Administrative Court is established, under the control of the President of the Judicial Body, for the purpose of investigating and ruling on complaints and protests of the people against government officials, members, structures or regulations, and to ascertain their rights and administer justice. .
 The jurisdiction and procedures for the functioning of this Court are determined by law.

-For the implementation of the right of the judiciary to control the proper conduct of the activities and the proper application of the laws in the administrative offices, the General Inspectorate of the State is established, under the supervision of the President of the Judicial Authority.
+For the implementation of the right of the judiciary to control the proper conduct of activities and the appropriate application of laws in administrative offices, the State Inspectorate General is established, under the supervision of the President of the Judicial Body.
 The jurisdiction and procedures for the functioning of this Institution are determined by law.